 Self-employed individuals are responsible for two main types of taxes:

-QUICK TIP: Since self-employment taxes aren’t automatically withheld, set aside 25-30% of your earnings in a separate savings account to cover your tax bill. |
+QUICK TIP: Since self-employment taxes aren’t automatically withheld, many tax pros suggest setting aside 25–35% of your earnings (especially if you live in a state with income tax) in a separate savings account so you’re ready when it’s time to pay. |

 To calculate your taxes: